How to Get Into UNC Chapel Hill: Acceptance Rate and Strategies

 - The top 5 majors of incoming students were: Biology, Business, Psychology & Neuroscience, Computer Science, and Political Science.

-- 92% of each of the Class of 2024 participated in community service in high school.
+- 74% of each of the Class of 2026 participated in community service in high school.

 - 18% enrolling are first-generation college students.

-- Students hail from 97 different North Carolina counties.
+- Students hail from 98 different North Carolina counties.

 How UNC-Chapel Hill Rates Applicants

-The UNC-Chapel Hill admission staff reads every application carefully and discusses them “at length” before extending an offer of admission.
+The admissions staff reads every application carefully and discusses them “at length” before extending an offer of admission.
 In their own words: “As we sit down to read each application, we really don’t have an ‘ideal’ student in mind.
 Rather, we like being surprised by each individual applicant’s interests and talents.
 But some common themes still tend to emerge among our favorites: They’re smart.
 Motivated.
 Service-oriented.
 Curious.
 Creative.
 Courageous.
 The kind of people who will not only flourish in but actively enhance our community while they’re here.”